How to Create a Conversion Campaign in Facebook

 As appear in the image above, there is a created event to track users who visit the contact page.
 Facebook offers different conversion events that can help you achieve your goal.
 For example, if you want to track checking out on your website, you need to have a custom conversion for this event.

-The Facebook website conversion objective helps you to grow business on your website.
-Whether you want page visits, sales or another action, website conversion ads encourage people to go to your website and do something.
+The Facebook website conversion objective helps you to grow your business.
+Whether you want page visits, sales, or another action, website conversion ads encourage people to go to your website and do something.